ocaml-bench/sandmark/README.md

 `pausetimes_trunk` Bash script obtains the latencies for stock OCaml and the `pausetimes_multicore` Bash script for Multicore OCaml.

+**NOTE**: You may need to modify the `--cpu-list` parameter in the config file you are using for your current build based on the machine you happen to be running the benchmarks on.
+For example, if your build is to use `run_config.json` and the commands contain a parameter such as `--cpu-list 5` then it is being assumed that your machine has at least 5 CPU cores.
+You may want to adjust the `--cpu-list` parameter based on whatever number of CPU cores your machine has or if you don't know how many cores it has then consider setting the parameter to `--cpu-list 1` to use only one CPU core.

 ### Results

 After a run is complete, the results will be available in the `_results`